I’m about to say a true thing. I'M ABOUT TO SAY A TRUE THING!

 Well, as fate would have it, one of those actors I friended was named...
 Aubrey Drake Graham.

-I didn't know I was going to be a blogger, I didn't even know Drake was going to be famous, but regardless I friended a total stranger because I saw him on TV.
+I didn't know I was going to be a blogger, I didn't even know Drake was going to be famous, but regardless I friended a stranger because I saw him on TV.
 Nobody I told over the years believed me and I thought I'd never been able to prove it.
 Facebook has changed so much—Drake has changed so much—there's just no way I was still Facebook friends with Aubrey Graham.
-Shit, I just kind of assumed he deleted his Facebook.
+Shit, I just assumed he deleted his Facebook.
 Once you reach a certain level of fame, I assume that shit is a no-go.

 Think Kanye’s poking people?
 I doubt JAY-Z is sending out pirate ninja war invitations.
 The odds were so low I never even bothered to check.